GMH-Code/RPCEmu/README.md

 - The original mouse had three buttons.
 Pressing the mouse wheel should act as the middle (menu) button.
 - You can safely deny any webcam/microphone prompt(s).
 This appears to be a standard for Qt when using multimedia.
-- By default, your work is not saved if you leave the page.
+- It is possible to manually sync your files, settings, and the guest CMOS with your browser's database, so long as you do this before you leave the page.

 Screenshot
 ----------